julianeon/julianeon/books.md

 For a history of the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.
 Riordan and Hoddeson's Crystal Fire explains the early part of that, the history of the transistor and the start of the information age.

-Tim Wu's The Attention Merchants is terrific too, as a broad history of technology.
+Tim Wu's The Attention Merchants is terrific too, for a broad history of communications technology.

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan.
 It goes well with The Penguin History of the World by Roberts & Westad.